osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)
 - `Medium`: AdapterType (ComponentType), DataSource (ComponentId), Topic, and ValueField

 Each stream created for the selected measurement has a unique identifier (stream ID).
 If you specify a custom stream ID for the measurement in the data selection configuration, the adapter uses that stream ID to create the stream.
-Otherwise, the adapter constructs the stream ID using the following format:
+Otherwise, the adapter constructs the stream ID using the following format: <!-- Are you referring to a format specified in the following section?
+It's not clear because what follows is a note.
+Maybe move the note?
+Or just reorganize this information. >

 **Note:** Naming convention is affected by `StreamIdPrefix` and `DefaultStreamIdPattern` settings in the data source configuration.
 For more information, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration).